-dynamic key-guessing, i.e., adaptive guessing of key bits to reduce the complexity.
-Their attacks are the most effective ones for our considered variants to the best of our knowledge, covering up to 37 rounds of SIMON-96-96 and up to 49 rounds of SIMON-128-128 in theory.
-Similar as for differentials, Liu et al. studied also optimal linear approximations [LLW17b] with an algorithm adapted from Matsui.
-Liu et al. found that optimal linear approximations can reach at most 28 rounds for SIMON-96, and at most 37 rounds for SIMON-128.
-They further found linear hulls with potential of $2^{-93.8}$ for 31 rounds of SIMON-96, and $2^{-123.15}$ for 41 rounds of SIMON-128.
+Similar as for differentials, Liu et al. studied also optimal linear approximations [LLW17b].
+They found that the optimal linear approximations can reach at most 28 rounds for Simon-96, and at most 37 rounds for Simon-128.
+Moreover, they determined linear hulls with potential of $2^{-93.8}$ for 31 rounds of Simon-96, and $2^{-123.15}$ for 41 rounds of Simon-128.

 Integral, Impossible-differential, and Zero-correlation Distinguishers.
-Integral attacks cover at most 22 rounds for SIMON-96-96 and 26 rounds of SIMON-128-128.
-Zhang et al. [ZWW15] found integrals on up to 21 and 25 rounds for SIMON-96 and SIMON-128.
+Integral attacks cover at most 22 rounds for Simon-96-96 and 26 rounds of Simon-128-128.
+Initially, Zhang et al. [ZWW15] found integral distinguishers on up to 21 and 25 rounds for Simon-96 and Simon-128.
 Their results were extended by one round each by Xiang et al. [XZBL16], and later by Todo and Morii [TM16].
-The latter could show the absence of integrals for 25-round SIMON-96.
-Their observation was confirmed by Kondo et al. [KST118].
+The latter could show the absence of integrals for 25-round Simon-96, which was confirmed by Kondo et al. [KSTI18].

-Shen et al. [SLS+17] studied impossible-differential and zero-correlation distinguishers.
-The maximal number of rounds that such distinguishers can cover is given by at most twice the length of the maximal diffusion.
-Since this is given by 11 rounds for SIMON-96 and 13 rounds for SIMON-128-128 [KLT15], such distinguishers can cover at most 22 and 26 rounds in the single-key setting.
+The maximal number of rounds that impossible-differential and zero-correlation distinguishers can cover is given by at most twice the length of the maximal diffusion.
+From the results by Kölbl et al. [KLT15], full diffusion is achieved by 11 rounds for Simon-96 and 13 rounds for Simon-128-128.
+So, impossible-differential and zero-correlation distinguishers can cover at most 22 and 26 rounds in the single-key setting.